PhylumChordata/UEFI-Tuts/README.md

     * Print String ( With our new font )
     * Change Resolution
     * PCI
     * Transfer to test Kernel and Exit Boot Services
+    * File Write to disk
 	* Format and Partition drive with the EFI Environment
 	* Operating System Installation with just the EFI Environment